davebryson/elixir_milliseconds/README.md

 Millseconds
 ===========

-Convert user-friendly names to milliseconds and vice-versa.
-Nice little helper when you're calculating expiration times etc...: timestamp + convert("2days")
+Convert the word version of time to milliseconds and vice-versa.
+Makes your code a little more readable.

 Examples
 --------